eboigne/PyRAMID-CT/README.md

 pyramid_ct.run_tests()
 ```

 If you're having trouble with PyTorch running on GPU: install PyTorch first manually following the guidelines [on the official website](https://pytorch.org/).
-Make sure that a GPU version of PyTorch is installed and that `cudatoolkit<=10.2`, as required by the ASTRA Toolbox.
-Thus, the installation of PyTorch should be similar to:
+Make sure that a GPU version of PyTorch is installed.
+The installation of PyTorch should be similar to:

-`conda install -c pytorch cudatoolkit=10.2 pytorch`
+`conda install -c pytorch cudatoolkit=11.3 pytorch`

 ### Manual installation
 PyRAMID-CT can also be installed manually by cloning the repo locally and installing with (dependencies need to be set properly):

 `python setup.py install`

-Note that the ASTRA-Toolbox requires `cudatoolkit=10.2` which may require an older version of PyTorch for compatibility.

 # Getting started